 - Enjoy the Benefits of NADD Certification

-NADD Certification is valid for 2 years, and entitles you to the credential NADD-DDS as a mark of your achievement.
+NADD Certification is valid for 2 years, and entitles you to the credential NADD-CC as a mark of your achievement.

-Renewing your NADD Certification is easy, and completed with an online application that documents your continuing education.
+Renewing your NADD Certification is easy, just pay your Recertification Application Fee for access to our online application to document your continuing education.